Australian born Chinese, Albert has no legs but that doesn’t stop him being the fastest guy on the boat.

-Using arms strengthened by international standard wheelchair racing, Albert can shoot through gaps in the boat that other able-bodied sailors have to crouch and clamber through.
-And with his low centre of gravity, he is never at risk of being ‘man overboard’.
+Using arms strengthened by international standard wheelchair racing, Albert can shoot through gaps in the boat other able-bodied sailors have to crouch and clamber through, and with his low centre of gravity he is never at risk of ever being ‘man overboard’.

-Despite his injuries, he is one of the most competitive members of the team.
-No surprise then, to find out that he represented Australia in the Sydney 2000 Paralympic Games in Sitting Volleyball.
-Albert has competed in Seated Waterskiing, Wheelchair Tennis and Basketball, Wheelchair Marathons, and Handcycling.
+Despite his injuries he is one of the most competitive members of the team.
+No surprise to find he represented Australia in the Sydney 2000 Paralympic Games in Sitting Volleyball.
+He has competed in seated waterskiing, wheelchair tennis and basketball, wheelchair marathons and handcycling.

-He is also part of the MWF crew that holds the record for the non-stop unassisted circumnavigation of Australia, and he has taken part in four previous Rolex Sydney to Hobart races.
+He is also part of the MWF crew that holds the record for non-stop unassisted circumnavigation of Australia and he has taken part in 4 previous Rolex Sydney to Hobart races.

-Albert works in Sydney’s south as an optometrist.
-He regularly volunteers for community work in under-privileged regions.
-On one of his trips, he travelled to tsunami-ravaged Sri Lanka to provide spectacle corrections to people who had lost everything in the disaster.
-Albert also works in rural and remote communities providing eye-care and spectacles to Indigenous Australians.
+Albert works in Sydney’s south as an Optometrist.
+He regularly volunteers for community work in under privileged regions.
+On one of his trips, he travelled to tsunami-ravaged Sri Lanka to provide much needed spectacle corrections to the people that had lost everything in the disaster.
+Albert also works in rural and remote communities providing eyecare and spectacles to Indigenous Australians.

 Bridget has been sailing for 36 years.
 2012 was her 6th Hobart Race.
-Bridget has been involved on-and-off with MWF for many years.
+Bridget has been involved with MWF for many years on and off.